Operation Sea Guardian

 • Fight the proliferation of weapons of mass destruction: the aim is to prevent the transport and deployment of weapons of mass destruction, and involves the ability to locate, identify and secure illicit CBRN material transiting at sea;

-• Protect critical infrastructure: at the request of a NATO or non-NATO country and in accordance with directions from the NAC, NATO helps protect critical infrastructure in the maritime environment, including the control of choke points.
+• Protect critical infrastructure: at the request of a NATO or non-NATO country and in accordance with directions from the North Atlantic Council, NATO helps protect critical infrastructure in the maritime environment, including the control of choke points.